sheisol310/stock_analysis/README.md

-# Analysis with Python
+# Analyze Stock with Python & Jupyter Notebook
-Use Python to analysis Stock!

 --------------------------------------------------------------------------------
 # Credits
 First of all, I'd like to give credits to the my group members who all make contributions to complete this group project : <br>